 There was no one on the ground.
 He could just glimpse, from this angle, the door at the base of the steeple, and it seemed undisturbed.

 Harry’s sigh of relief caught in his throat as something creaked in the recesses of the steeple beneath his feet.
 He turned in time to see a trap door fling open, and a hulking figure, as tall and broad-shouldered as Harry himself, pushed itself through it into the belfry.
-Terror took hold and the red haze washed again over his vision.
-Sergeant Buchanan took a step back, and his boot caught on the lip of the parapet.
-For one wild moment, he was poised on the edge of nothingness, arms windmilling to find balance --
+Again, the red haze washed over his vision.
+Captain Buchanan swallowed his terror and took an instinctive step back.
+Then his boot caught on the lip of the parapet, and for one wild moment, he was poised on the edge of nothingness, arms windmilling to find balance --

 And then a strong hand caught hold of him and pulled him back to safety.